espinozadave/espinozadave/README.md

 # Hello, I'm Dave Espinoza
-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I just recently graduated from the University of Nevada, Reno with a Master's degree in Cybersecurity and a bachelor's degree in Information Technology as well.
+I am currently an IT Processing Technician at Executive Personal Computers.
+So far, I'm still learning and keep on doing some research on the current trends to be updated.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My adventure in the technology world has led me to develop a passion for cybersecurity, and I am now eager to enter cyberspace, specifically aiming to be a cybersecurity expert.
+I am looking for an opportunity that will help my growth as a cybersecurity professional, enhance my technical skills, and learn more.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]